Congressional baseball shooting: Reactions

 The attack drew a bipartisan response as many politicians immediately sent out notes expressing their anger over the shooting, recovery wishes for the injured and gratitude for the police.
 News of the shooting and injuries quickly reached the Democratic Congressional Baseball players, who were at their own practice at another location when the shooting occurred.
 They gathered together in the dugout to pray for the injured.

 President Trump addressed the nation saying, "We are deeply saddened by this tragedy.
 Our thoughts and prayers are with the members of Congress, their staffs, Capitol Police, first responders, and all others affected."
 He and his wife, Melania Trump, visited Scalise and Griner in the hospital.
 While at the hospital, the Trumps spoke with Scalise's family and with Griner and her wife.
 On July 27, 2017, Trump awarded the Public Safety Officer Medal of Valor to five of the officers who were injured in the shooting.

-Speaker of the House Paul Ryan (R–WI) addressed the U.S. House of Representatives before their afternoon session and said, "An attack on one of us is an attack on all of us."
+Speaker of the U.S. House Paul Ryan (R–WI) addressed the U.S. House of Representatives before their afternoon session and said, "An attack on one of us is an attack on all of us."
 Members of both parties rose in applause to his remarks.
 Former Representative Gabby Giffords (D–AZ), who survived the 2011 Tucson shooting, sent a tweet that read "My heart is with my former colleagues, their families and staff, and the US Capitol Police—public servants and heroes today and every day."

 Hours after the shooting, Senator Bernie Sanders responded on the U.S. Senate floor to news that Hodgkinson was a campaign volunteer for his 2016 U.S. presidential election run:

 Reactions to the shooting among political activists were split.
-Some liberals, such as Virginia governor Terry McAuliffe, called for stricter gun control laws, while some Republicans, such as Chris Collins, blamed anti-Trump rhetoric.
+Some liberals, such as Virginia Governor Terry McAuliffe, called for stricter gun control laws, while some Republicans, such as Chris Collins, blamed anti-Trump rhetoric.
 Other activists blamed growing national political polarization, as reported by the Pew Research Center, for causing the shooting.